 The site of this village was surveyed and mapped in the spring of 1880, under the supervision of Judge F. G. Adams, Secretary of Kansas Historical Society, who described it as follows:

 “The site is in Pottawatomie County, about two miles east of Manhattan, on a neck of land between the Kansas and Big Blue Rivers.
-The rivers here by their courses embrace a peninsular tract of about two miles in length, extending east and west.
+The rivers here, by their courses embrace a peninsular tract of about two miles in length, extending east and west.

 At the point where the village was situated, the neck between the two rivers is about one-half mile in breadth, and the village stretched from the banks of the Kansas River northward for the greater part of the distance across toward the Blue.
 The site of the village is on the present farm of Honorable Welcome Wells, and is crossed by the Kansas Branch of the Union Pacific Railroad.”

 “In council held by the subscribers, at the village of the Pawnee Republic, appeared Wahonsongay with eight principal soldiers of the Kanza Nation on the one part, and Shinga-Wasa, a chief of the Osage Nation, with four of the warriors of the Grand and Little Osage villages on the other part.
 After having smoked the pipe of peace and buried past animosities, they individually and jointly bound themselves in behalf of and for their respective nations to observe a friendly intercourse and keep a permanent peace, and mutually pledge themselves to use every influence to further the commands and wishes of their great father.
 We, therefore, American chiefs, do require of each nation a strict observance of the above treaty, as they value the goodwill of their great father, the President of the United States.
-Done at our council fire, at the Pawnee Republican village, the 28th of September, 1806, and the thirty-first year of American independence.”
+Done at our council fire, at the Pawnee Republican village, September 28, 1806, and the thirty-first year of American independence.”